jaspreet1313/jaspreet-daily_blog/README.md

 <!----------------------------------------------------------------------------------------------------------------------------->

 <h3 align='center'> Course Sceduling Module</h3>
 <p align="justify"> Today I implementing the course Schedule on my local.
-Using this , a Time table can be created in the Institute, where in each slot will be scheduled via Course schedule.We can mark attendance for a Student Group against a Course Schedule.</p>
+Using this, a Time table can be created in the Institute, where in each slot will be scheduled via Course schedule.We can mark attendance for a Student Group against a Course Schedule.</p>

 <!----------------------------------------------------------------------------------------------------------------------------->